jiax34/hello-world/README.md

 # hello-world

-Hi, My name is Xueke, and I am a Chinese student studying in Canada.
+Hi, My name is Xueke, and I am a Chinese student studying groundwater and geotechnical engineering in Canada.
 I love my cat Teemo.